meesterkurt/joyofprofessionallearning/_posts/2017-06-20-Tablet-Days.markdown

 The conference featured Kurt as the Keynote Speaker.
 His presentation to an audience of a few hundred educators focused on "Raising the Bar for Professional Learning" with a strong message on teachers are learners first.
 <img>
 The sessions at the conference were all titled "The Joy of Professional Learning" and each guided by a recipe.
-It is magical to see our books come to life and teachers have a renewed love of learning and how that translate to a new level of excitement in the classroom.
+It is magical to see our books come to life.
+We love seeing teachers have a renewed love of learning and how that translates to a new level of excitement in the classroom.